-The Context Aware Profile displays data only if you modify your target code to include UIABenchmark events as described in Section 4.12.3.
+The Context Aware Profile displays data only if you modify your target code to include UIABenchmark events as described in Section 4.13.3.
+Your code needs to explicitly instrument all function entries and exits in order for context aware profiling to provide valid data.
+No emulation logic is used to do this automatically.